 This bodywork may involve passive or active client participation and at times may include Somatic NLP, a dialog process used to better resource unwanted behavioral patterns and for emotional healing.
-Students who are certified in 24 hrs of DFR™ courses are free to use the terminology Dynamic Fascial Response™ for their work after the have exhibited proficiency through demonstration or video and having completed 8 hour training of Somatic NLP.
+Students who are certified in 24 hrs of DFR™ courses are free to use the terminology Dynamic Fascial Response™ for their work after they have exhibited proficiency through demonstration or video and having completed 8 hours of training in MTV Rapport and Somatic NLP.

 Many clients seek massage for various reasons, however, the most common client seeks bodywork to heal acute ailments in specific areas of their body.
 Whether it be due to emotional trauma, postural patterns or physical injury, DFR™ calls these specific areas “wrapped points”.

 Wrapped points are points of tightly wrapped and trapped postural, physical or emotional trauma caused by an event, accident, overuse, hereditary traits, repetitive movement, physical or emotional stress.
 In these points you would find built up layers of fascia in a fixed, restricted pattern with a lack of blood supply, hydration and oxygen.

 Fascia is healthy when hydrated and fractal, not dry and fixed.